markuszoeller/markuszoeller.github.io/posts/2017/10/27/monitoring-prometheus.rst

 .. image:: grafana-dashboard.png
    :target: /_images/grafana-dashboard.png
-   :alt: Grafana dashboard visualizing Prometheus Node Exporter metrics
+   :alt: |graf| dashboard visualizing Prometheus Node Exporter metrics

 This is the dashboard created from the file ``infra-node-metrics.json``.
 As said earlier, I usually use the edit functionality in the web UI to